aaron-grau/curic/javascript/projects/mail/README.md

 however, we need a data source to give them something to work with.

-Just like we separated the code that matched routes into the `router` and the code that rendered views into `components`, we are going to a separate module that will store our data and expose an API for retrieving and manipulating it.
+Just like we separated the code that matched routes into the `router` and the code that rendered views into `components`, we are going to make a separate module that will store our data and expose an API for retrieving and manipulating it.

 #### `messageStore.js`